 Yes, there is a quality/relevance score inside most advertising platform ecosystems.
 This score helps you in determining the relevance of your ad to your target audience.
 It also results in higher ad placements and lower costs in running your campaign.

 Let me show you ways to improve your score on three platforms – Google, Twitter and Facebook.
 Thus improving your search engine optimization and social media marketing efforts, in the process.

 1. Google AdWords

-When launching paid search campaigns on AdWords, you get a quality score that determines how much you pay for a click.
+When launching paid search engine campaigns on AdWords, you get a quality score that determines how much you pay for a click.
 It’s Google’s way of telling you if you’re satisfying your customer needs.
 Along with your maximum bid, this score also determines your ad rank in auctions.

 How is the score determined?
 No one knows the exact ratio of factors in the algorithm.
 But, here are 4 major factors that impact the quality score.